Writing projects not yet completed or published yet

 EPA Superfund Weldon Springs

-Passing one of the conservation fishing lakes, two ladies stood in front of the blue-green water holding a banner with yellow and black radiation symbols.
+In front of one of the wildlife area fishing lakes, two ladies held a banner with yellow and black radiation symbols.

 "Do not eat these fish," I read out loud and waved to the women.